siddhi-io/siddhi-execution-streamingml/docs/index.md

 ## Features

+* <a target="_blank" href="https://wso2-extensions.github.io/siddhi-execution-streamingml/api/1.0.1-SNAPSHOT/#kmeansminibatch-stream-processor">kMeansMiniBatch</a> *(<a target="_blank" href="https://wso2.github.io/siddhi/documentation/siddhi-4.0/#stream-processors">Stream Processor</a>)*<br><div style="padding-left: 1em;"><p>Performs K-Means clustering on a streaming data set.
+Data points can be of any dimension and the dimensionality is calculated from number of parameters.
+All data points to be processed in a single query should be of the same dimensionality.
+The Euclidean distance is taken as the distance metric.
+The algorithm resembles mini-batch K-Means. (refer Web-Scale K-Means Clustering by D.Sculley, Google, Inc.).
+For example: #streamingML:KMeansMiniBatch(dimensionality, numberOfClusters, maxIterations,</p></div>
 * <a target="_blank" href="https://wso2-extensions.github.io/siddhi-execution-streamingml/api/1.0.1-SNAPSHOT/#updateperceptronclassifier-stream-processor">updatePerceptronClassifier</a> *(<a target="_blank" href="https://wso2.github.io/siddhi/documentation/siddhi-4.0/#stream-processors">Stream Processor</a>)*<br><div style="padding-left: 1em;"><p>This extension builds/updates a linear binary classification Perceptron model.</p></div>
 * <a target="_blank" href="https://wso2-extensions.github.io/siddhi-execution-streamingml/api/1.0.1-SNAPSHOT/#perceptronclassifier-stream-processor">perceptronClassifier</a> *(<a target="_blank" href="https://wso2.github.io/siddhi/documentation/siddhi-4.0/#stream-processors">Stream Processor</a>)*<br><div style="padding-left: 1em;"><p>This extension predicts using a linear binary classification Perceptron model.</p></div>
+* <a target="_blank" href="https://wso2-extensions.github.io/siddhi-execution-streamingml/api/1.0.1-SNAPSHOT/#kmeansincremental-stream-processor">kMeansIncremental</a> *(<a target="_blank" href="https://wso2.github.io/siddhi/documentation/siddhi-4.0/#stream-processors">Stream Processor</a>)*<br><div style="padding-left: 1em;"><p>Performs K-Means clustering on a streaming data set.
+Data points can be of any dimension and the dimensionality is calculated from number of parameters.
+All data points to be processed by an instance of class Clusterer should be of the same dimensionality.
+The Euclidean distance is taken as the distance metric.
+The algorithm resembles Sequential K-Means Clustering at https://www.cs.princeton.edu/courses/archive/fall08/cos436/Duda/C/sk_means.htm </p></div>

 ## How to Contribute